Pharmacy Tech Advising Information

 - Provide documentation of a blood test (IGRA), either Quantiferon Gold or T-Spot, within the past the past 12 months. –OR-

-- If either test is positive, provide documentation of the TB tests, a chest x-ray and an evaluation by a physician. –OR-
+- If either skin test or the blood test is positive, provide documentation of the TB tests, a chest x-ray and an evaluation by a physician. –OR-

 - Students with a past positive TB test must provide documentation of the positive TB test and, if not already completed, provide documentation of a baseline chest x-ray prior to the deadline.